 I have booked his cab using the mobile app of the company.
 Theirs is another company like Uber that provides very fast cab booking for its customers through their mobile app.
 In fact, calling the helpline may not get you a cab but booking through their app will.

 He narrated his New Year eve experience this way –

 “Saab, Bangalore has become very bad.
 I can’t think of what is happening.
 Today, before I picked you up there was another booking from a different part of the city for one of the IT parks.
 I picked up the girl from her house.
 Her husband and daughter waved her bye, while her husband told her daughter to say bye to her mummy as she was going to her office.
-I reached the tech park and from there another guy have boarded the cab and they asked me to take them to his house.
+I reached the tech park and from there another guy has boarded the cab and they asked me to take them to his house.
 They released me there and then I understood she didn’t want to go to her office at all.
 Probably she didn’t even have any office, but she was cheating her husband and her child.
 This city has become very cruel sir.
 Just think about the child, what she will think about her mother if she ever comes to know this”.

-I understood that he was worried about degradation of moral values of Indian women that was once a matter of pride for Indians.
+I understood that he was worried about degradation of moral values of Indian women that were once a matter of pride for Indians.
 Mother was considered to be the most valued relation and someone next to god with impeccable honour and highest degree of respect.
 But I felt that what his customers did was none of his business.
 So, when I told him that it was none of his business to lookout for what his passengers were doing and to ensure that they remain moral always, he told me the real problem that I could not understand initially.

 “Sir, what will happen if tomorrow the husband complains that I have taken his wife elsewhere and has done something wrong, who will be responsible?
 I will be sent to jail first.”